hlacontainers/pitch-crc/docs/InjectLicense.md

 Inject license and create new image
 ----------------------

+Copy the license file to the build directory and rename the file to `LicenseFile.txt`.

 Execute the following commands from a shell.
 Note that a new image is committed with `docker commit` and tagged with the additional letter `L` to indicate that this image includes a license key.

 ````